Michael A. Gilbert: Early life and education

-Teaching
+Career

 To supplement his income during his final year of graduate studies, Gilbert developed a course entitled "How to Win an Argument" for Conestoga College in Kitchener, Ontario.
 Soon after, he was offered a contract position at the University of Toronto's Department of Philosophy, where he was a lecturer from 1973 to 1975.
 Between 1974 and 1980, he taught the course at University of Toronto's School of Continuing Studies.

 In 1975, Gilbert was appointed as a professor of philosophy at York University and directed the Department of Philosophy's undergraduate program through the 1990s and 2000s.
 As of 2018, he is a professor emeritus at York University.

 Gilbert was known to deliver lectures as Miqqi Alicia once every semester.
 In doing so, he transformed into a "walking illustration" of the core tenets underpinning his scholarship – one that positioned gender as a social construct "propped up by deeply imbedded conditioning" and affirmed that "what is constructed can be deconstructed" insofar that the sex you're born with should not limit your freedom to cross over into another.